elixirschool/elixirschool/_posts/2018-08-02-functional-web-dev-elixir-otp-phoenix-review.md

 author: George Mantzouranis
 author_link: https://github.com/gemantzu
 categories: review
-date:   2018-08-02
+date:   2018-08-22
 layout: post
 title:  Reviewing Functional Web Development with Elixir, OTP, and Phoenix
 excerpt: >
- Lance Halvorsen shows us how to build our own version of Battleship from the ground up using Elixir and OTP.
+ Lance Halvorsen shows us how to build our a guessing video game from the ground up using Elixir and OTP.
 In the end, he shows us how to build a fully working UI experience with Phoenix, Presence and Channels.
 ---

 Our first review was quite popular and the feedback we received has been wonderful!